Multifractal analysis of homological growth rates for hyperbolic surfaces: The Bowen-Series map

 \section{The Bowen-Series map}

-In this section we first introduce the Bowen-Series map $f$ in Section~\ref{BowSer}, together with an associated non-Markov symbolic coding called an $f$-expansion.
+In Section~\ref{sec:cutting} we collect basic facts about cutting sequences and fundamental domains with even corners.
+In Section~\ref{BowSer} we introduce the Bowen-Series map $f$ together with an associated non-Markov symbolic coding called $f$-expansion.
 In Section~\ref{character}, following Series \cite{Ser86} we characterize admissible words for this coding that will be used later.
 In Section~\ref{no-attr} we establish uniform decay of cylinders, and use it in Section~\ref{milddist} to prove a distortion estimate.
-In Sections~\ref{conv-cut} and \ref{comparison} we describe two orbits in the hyperbolic space, one from the cutting sequence of a geodesic and the other from the $f$-expansion of the positive endpoint of the same geodesic.
+In Section~\ref{conv-cut} we describe two orbits in the hyperbolic space, one from the cutting sequence of a geodesic and the other from the $f$-expansion of the positive endpoint of the same geodesic.
 In Section~\ref{decayest} we relate the size of a cylinder with the corresponding homological growth rate, and use this estimate in Section~\ref{L=H} to show that the level sets of homological growth rates coincide with the level sets of the pointwise Lyapunov exponents of the map $f$.